-If you’ve been a member for more than 30 days, you will need to pay a processing fee, submit an upline approval form signed by 3 “upline” members, and provide in writing that you understand any downline you may have will be forfeited.
+If you've been a member for more than 30 days, you will need to pay a processing fee, submit an upline approval form signed by 3 team leaders in your support line, and provide in writing that you understand any downline you may have to be forfeited.

 If you've been an inactive member for 6 months (meaning you haven't made an order within 6 months), you will need to pay a processing fee, and provide a written statement requesting the sponsor change with your requested Sponsor's ID (if you have one).
 In that statement, you'll also need to mention your understanding that you'll lose your downline if you have one.

 If you've been inactive for more than 12 months, you will be able to request the change to whichever sponsor and enroller you want online when you sign into your account and reactivate your account.
 No written letters, fees, or requests will be needed.
 You are also able to change your sponsor and enroller by calling and reactivating with an order over 50pv.

 You must have a new sponsor ID to provide to them or they will randomly reassign you to someone, which may or may not be a good idea.
 I've had people reassigned under me that has worked out wonderfully.

 All sponsor changes and being inactive for 12 months or more will result in losing any downline you may have previously had.

 If you're considering changing sponsors, please check out Young Living's Sponsor Change FAQ sheet.

 Did this help answer your questions?

 Please comment below if you have a question that wasn't addressed.
 I would love to help answer it, and may update this post with additional information as we receive more questions.
 To ask anonymously, fill out this form.